-Other review bodies external to the Authority also make regular reports on compliance with our statutory requirements, operational arrangements and the efficiency and effectiveness of the Authority.
+Other review bodies external to the Authority make regular reports on compliance with our statutory duties, operational arrangements and the efficiency and effectiveness of the Authority.
 In 2018 the Government introduced an inspection framework for all Fire Services led by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).
-The Brigade was inspected by the Inspectorate between May to July 2019 and achieved a rating of 'GOOD' for each of the three pillars of Effectiveness, Efficiency and People.
+The Brigade was inspected by the Inspectorate in 2019 and achieved a rating of 'GOOD' for each of the three pillars of Effectiveness, Efficiency and People.
+Preparations are underway for its next inspection by HMICFRS which is due to commence in May 2022.